ESG FOR

 The ESG competence program consists of three modules, hosted by DNV and Futureboards.
 The content is delivered by invited speakers, and is aimed at board directors who would like to increase their expertise in ESG.
 Each module consists of short presentations and round table discussions.
 After completing the three modules, participants receive an ‘ESG competent’-certificate.

-Developing an ESG-based strategy
+Developing a futureproof strategy

-What nomination committees are looking for
+• Board recruitment processes – what nomination committees are looking for now

 Comparable and verifiable reporting